I help LBD caregivers turn the chaos of caregiving into calm management so they can focus more on their loved ones and less on the to-dos.

 Husband and wife embracing and laughing outdoors

-My superpower has always been research, so I dug in.
-What I found was either medical mumbo-jumbo that made my head hurt or information so overwhelming I couldn't continue reading.
+My instinct was to research everything.
+What I found was either medical jargon that made my head hurt or information so overwhelming I couldn't process it.

 gold compass open on wood table